 Admission Process for Ivy League Schools

-The application process for Ivy League schools can be lengthy and complex, involving multiple steps, deadlines, and decisions.
+The application process for Ivy League schools can be heavy and long, which includes multiple steps, deadlines, and decisions.
 Understanding this process can significantly improve your application strategy.

 Most Ivy League schools accept applications through the Common App or Coalition App, and many offer Early Decision or Early Action options.